Goofy: Ohhh, not bigger than Xavier Cugat, the Mambo King! Everybody mambo!

 Let's face it, there are cultural barriers, and people thrive in their own microcosm.
 Another likely reason for this is because mainstream media is so homogenized and is prone to favoring monochrome pop culture that other cultures start their own pop-culture media outlets.
 That fuels this trope even further for better or for worse.
-This isolation of pop culture can lead to such ignorance as Cowboy Bebop at His Computer.
+This isolation of pop culture can lead to such ignorance as Cowboy BeBop at His Computer.
 It's even possible for this trope to happen within the same culture.
 This, in turn, resulted in a pop cultural Broken Base or Fandom Rivalry.
-Hip Hop is a good example of this (see Hip-Hop's Broken Base entry).
+Hip-Hop is a good example of this (see Hip-Hop's Broken Base entry).
 This trope possibly could lead to Monochrome Casting.

 Expecting Pop-Culture Isolation not to be an issue is a sure way to incur Pop-Cultural Osmosis Failure.
-Can also result in people outside the subculture experiencing Informed Real Life Fame.

 For some people with a certain ideology, however, Pop Cultural Isolation may be seen as a good thing.